Medication

 • Tirzepatide is the first dual GIP/GLP-1 receptor agonist, activating two metabolic pathways for enhanced weight loss.

-• Clinical trials show average weight loss of 22.5% at the 15 mg dose — the highest recorded for any pharmaceutical intervention.
+• Clinical trials show substantial average body weight loss at the highest dose.

 • Available as Mounjaro (type 2 diabetes) and Zepbound (weight management), both once-weekly injections.